hundredplans/obsidian/other/no-boilerplate/how-to-learn-rust.md

 - Don't use References, use Ownership and share nothing, pass variables to functions and return them if you need them
 - Copy & Clone everything
 - Obey the compilter, only use references when the compiler tells you

+# How To
+- Haskell
+- Read Rust Book once without noting or doing exercises
+- Read Rust Book Brown University and do exercises
+- Do Rustlings alongside Brown University book
+- Read Rust by Example alongside Rustlings
+- Redo favorite Rustlings exercises once you finish every week or so